+Write a paragraph in which you explain why you think humar should investigate alternative energy sources, such as renewable energy sources and how this might help the Earth 4.
+What type of electrical appliances in our homes use the mose energy in a specific time?
 5. Imagine that you are writing an article for your local newspaper on how to save electricity in your homes.
-Use your imagination to write your article telling people how to save electricity.
+Use you imagination to write your article telling people how to save electricity.
 Use the space below.
 Give your article a catchy heading.